-To find out what is the best rated carry on luggage in 2022 for you, read on!
+To find out what is the best rated carry on luggage in 2023 for you, read on!
 Meet the carry ons and get ready for your next trip!

 Don’t worry.
-We’ve made this list of the best carry-on luggage of 2022 to make sure you find the best bag for your travels.
-Getting your carry ons on shouldn’t be an afterthought and can be a super useful part of your travel repertoire.
+We’ve made this list of the best carry-on luggage of 2023 to make sure you find the best bag for your travels.
+Getting your carry-ons on shouldn’t be an afterthought and can be a super useful part of your travel repertoire.
 It could even be the only bag you use and it certainly has been for us in the past!